-Feminist Public Intellectuals ProjectIn keeping with the consistent mission of Signs to matter in the world, the Feminist Public Intellectuals Project seeks to engage feminist theorizing with pressing political and social issues via three open-access, online-first initiatives: Short Takes, Currents, and Ask a Feminist.
+Feminist Public Intellectuals ProjectIn keeping with the consistent mission of Signs to matter in the world, the Feminist Public Intellectuals Project seeks to engage feminist theorizing with pressing political and social issues via three open-access, online-first initiatives: Ask a Feminist, Short Takes, and Feminist Frictions.
 Given the fragmentation of feminist activism and the persistent negative freighting of the moniker “feminist,” the Feminist Public Intellectuals Project seeks to genuinely reimagine the role a journal can play.
 This multipronged tack brings into conversation feminist public intellectuals with academic experts, activists with scholars in an effort to spark conversation, debate, and critical feminist discourse.

 Ask a Feminist is a podcast featuring interviews with leading feminist thinkers on current political life and social justice issues.
 With Ask a Feminist, we strive to create an ongoing conversation between and among feminist scholars, media activists, and community leaders, enhancing the journal’s reach, percolating in and between the space of intellectual production and activist engagement.
 In addition to the podcast, transcripts of Ask a Feminist interviews appear in print as well as on the Signs website.